weserv/docs/docs/size.md

 # Size

-Controls how the image needs to be resized.
+Control how the image needs to be resized.
 You can use both `&w=` and `&h=` parameters or only one of them: the other dimension is automatically updated.

 ## Width <Badge type="info" text="&w=" />

-Sets the width of the image, in pixels.
+Set the width of the image, in pixels or as a percentage (ending with `%`).

 ::: code-group